-Applies to: slots All gambling

-The gambling system must not permit a customer to reduce the time until the result is presented.

-- a.
-Features such as turbo, quick spin and slam stop are not permitted.
-This is not intended to be an exhaustive list but to illustrate the types of features the requirement is referring to. - b.
-This applies to all remote slots games, regardless of game cycle speed. - c.
-This requirement does not apply to bonus/feature games where an additional stake is not wagered.

-34 To what extent do you agree with the proposed change to prohibit features designed to speed up the result?

-Please select only one item
+Our p oosed updated requirement proposed changes to the RTS are shown below with additions underlined and deletions marked strikethrough.
+Prop osed updated provision Appl ies to: slots All gambling RTS requirement 14E The g gambling system must not permit a customer to reduce the time until the result is presented.
+RTS implementation guidance 14E Features such as turbo, quick spin and slam stop are not permitted.
+This is not intended to be chaustive list but to illustrate the types of features the requirement is referring to.
+This applies to all remote slots games, regardless of game cycle speed.
+This requirement does not apply to bonus/feature games where an additional stake is not ered.
+Pleas To what extent do you agree with the proposed change to prohibit features designed to speed up the result? se select only one item Strongly agree Agree Neither agree nor disagree Disagree Strongly disagree Please give your reasons for your answer below.

-Strongly agree

-Agree

-Neither agree nor disagree

-Disagree

-Strongly disagree

-35 Please give your reasons for your answer below.